benibr/dupfs/README.md

 ## Caveats

 * Files already existing in primary directory won't be copied to secondary.
-Manual stage would be necessary.
+Manual staging would be necessary.
 * No error handling.
 Error in secondary can prevent the FS to work.
 Remember this is not for production ;-)